 It took a few more years for me to definitively name that as post natal depression: it was hearing other women describe their experiences of the condition that helped me to understand that that is what I had experienced.

-Post natal depression makes you feel like you don’t really exist.
-Like you’re nothing.
-It makes you feel numb and in pain all at the same time.
+Post natal depression made me feel numb and in pain all at the same time.
 On my best days, it was unpleasant but ignorable background noise, a base note of anxiety and pain, and on my worst days (of which I usually had a few every week), it made me wish I had never been born.